What is Refractive Lens Exchange Surgery?

 The Symfony typically provides high-quality vision.
 Some IOLs may leave patients with an inability to focus clearly due to competing wavelengths of light passing through the lens at different angles (known as chromatic aberration), or with vision that is not completely focused because of the shape of the lens (known as spherical aberration).
 The Symfony lens has been engineered to correct these issues.

 The main downside of Symfony IOL’s is that while good distance and intermediate vision may be achieved, most patients require glasses for reading, particularly for fine or low-contrast print.
 The other downside of Symfony is the tendency for glare, halo, and/or starburst (rays of light coming seen to be coming off of a point light source) in low light or nighttime that can sometimes affect an individual’s ability to drive at night or to perform other visual tasks.

 What Are the Risks Associated with Refractive Lens Exchange?

 Any surgical procedure comes with inherent risk.
 Although very uncommon, risks associated with RLE are similar to that of cataract surgery including bleeding, swelling, infection, retinal detachment, and capsular opacification.
 During your pre-operative consultation, your doctor will answer any questions and thoroughly explain these and any other risks associated with RLE.

 Refractive Lens Exchange Surgery at Dougherty Laser Vision

-Refractive Lens Exchange surgery is a refractive surgery option for patients with presbyopia, high farsightedness, and mild cataracts.
+Refractive Lens Exchange surgery is a refractive surgery option for patients over 40-50 years of age with presbyopia, farsightedness, or nearsightedness.
 The only way to determine if RLE is a better option than LASIK, PRK or a different surgery is to schedule a complimentary consultation at Dougherty Laser Vision.
 Call or contact us online to answer any questions and schedule your complimentary consultation at one of our locations today.